 Here are a few questions to help you evaluate your existing FHA mortgage, your potential new loan, and your savings opportunities via the FHA Streamline or another refinance option.

 How much you’ll save depends on your current interest rate and your new one.
-You new rate will vary depending on the market and the lender you decide to work with.
+Your new rate will vary depending on the market and the lender you decide to work with.

-Given that mortgage rates today are at historic lows, it’s at least worthwhile to see what rate might be available in your situation.
+When mortgage rates are low, refinancing can lead to significant savings.
+So it can be at least worthwhile to see what interest rate might be available in your situation.

-The only way to know which lender has the best FHA Streamline rates is to apply with at least 3–5 and pick your lowest offer.
+The only way to know which lender has the best FHA Streamline Refinance rates is to apply with at least three and pick your lowest offer.

 Going from a higher interest rate to a lower one doesn’t always make refinancing worthwhile.

-You want to see how many months it will take before loan savings ‘break even’ with your closing costs.
-If you’ll stay in the home past the break–even point, you’ll start seeing real savings.
+You want to see how many months it will take before loan savings “break even” with your upfront closing costs.
+If you’ll stay in the home past the break-even point, you’ll start seeing real savings.

-You should also watch out for lenders that define “$2avings” as the difference between your new mortgage payment and your old one.
+You should also watch out for lenders that define “savings“ as the difference between your new mortgage payment and your old one.

-Look out for lenders that define “$2avings” as the difference between your new payment and your old one.
+Look out for lenders that define “savings“ as the difference between your new payment and your old one.
 It’s possible to lower your monthly payment but increase your long–term cost.

 In addition, there might be other reasons to refinance besides a lower rate and monthly payment.

-For example, FHA allows refinancing from an adjustable–rate mortgage to a fixed–rate mortgage under the Net Tangible Benefit rule.
+For example, refinancing from an adjustable-rate mortgage to a fixed-rate mortgage still satisfies the FHA’s Net Tangible Benefit rule.

-So if your current FHA loan is an ARM and you want to secure fixed–rate financing at today’s low rates, that may be possible via the FHA Streamline Refinance.
+So if your current FHA loan is an ARM and you want to secure fixed-rate financing to avoid future rate hikes, that may be possible via the FHA Streamline Refinance.

 The FHA charges two kinds of mortgage insurance, both of which apply to FHA Streamline Refinance loans: